1 Trademark Application Questionnaire

 LegalSherpa’s trademark questionnaire was expressly designed by a team of lawyers who have years of experience in filing trademark applications with the United States Patent & Trademark Office (USPTO).
 Once you complete the easy to use questionnaire, a LegalSherpa professional will then review your responses for completeness, accuracy, and common errors.

 2 Trademark Search

 A trademark search is necessary to determine whether your choice of trademark is already in use.
 Therefore, a LegalSherpa professional will conduct a Federal knock out search, for FREE, when you purchase our premium trademark registration package.
 We can also perform a customized, comprehensive search which includes an organized and thoughtful hunt for any registered or unregistered trademarks that are: (1) the same or similar to your trademark; (2) used in the United States; and (3) being used in a context that may likely cause consumer confusion if your proposed trademark is put into use.

-LegalSherpa will prepare your trademark application and e-mail you a submission link in order for your to pay the U.S. Government Filing Fee.
-Within minutes after paying the U.S. Government Filing Fee, you will receive a complete summary of your application, including the application serial number.
+LegalSherpa will prepare your trademark application for your review and approval and e-mail you a submission link in order for you to pay the U.S. Government Filing Fee following your approval.
+After paying the U.S. Government Filing Fee, you will receive a complete summary of your application, including the application serial number.
 This serial number must be included in all of your future correspondences with the USPTO.

 You will receive a Certificate of Registration once your trademark has made it through the 30-day publication period.

 Generally, it may take the USPTO a year or longer to process your application and issue a Certificate of Registration.